Multi-I Tuition & Fees

 The all-University late registration fee is charged to all students on all campuses.
 This late registration fee is only assessed for any initial registration that occurs on or after the first day of classes.
 It does NOT affect adding or dropping of classes.
 For more information»

 Students receiving grants, loans, work study, or scholarships must discuss plans with a financial aid officer.
 Written approval on the application form is required.
 (Note that not all courses taught at the University of Minnesota are eligible to receive financial aid.)

-Submit completed forms to the Student One Stop of your home campus.
+Submit completed forms to the One Stop Student Services of your home campus.
 In person submission is encouraged.
 Allow adequate time for processing .
 Students are notified via email when their setup is complete and they can be registered on another campus as a Multi-I student.

 One Stop Sites for University of Minnesota Campuses

 If registered for courses at more than one University campus, students receive a bill from each campus for tuition and fees.
 If they are assessed duplicate fees (i.e., Student Service Fee), students must contact the campus where they do NOT want to pay the fee(s) and ask that the fees be reversed.